ElisR/SmoothLandscapesGWG/README.md

 > [!WARNING]
 >
 > This section is optional for understanding the features of this paper.
-> The following introduction to GWG is almost the worst of both worlds, in that it introduces some mathematical detail while also missing out on a lot.

 The problem with trying to sample from $p(x)$ is that we don't have the normalisation constant $Z$, only the relative fitness of sequences: $f\_{\theta}(x') - f\_{\theta}(x)$.
 Metropolis-Hastings sampling (an example of Markov-chain Monte Carlo) is one way of overcoming this hurdle.